nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 - `TodoModel` - represents the todolist tasks
 - `UserPrefs` - represents saved user preferences

 Each individual data model handles their own CRUD operations, with the `Model` acting as a facade to present a simplified and uniform interface for external components to work with.
 Each of the data model holds a `Storage` object that is initalized by the `Model` and injected into them.
-The storage interfaces exposes a simple interface for reading and writing to the appropriate storage mechanism.
+The storage interfaces exposes a simple interface for reading and writing to the appropriate storage mechanism (read more below).

 To avoid tight coupling with the command classes, the model exposes only a small set of generic functions.
 The UI component binds to the  the model through the `getObservableList` function which returns an `UnmodifiableObseravbleList` object that the UI can bind to.